Ocean-Phantom/Factorio-Mod-Configuration-Switcher/README.md

 TLDR:

 This can be used whenever the version numbers do not matter.
 If the version of the mods does matter, use the command line method.
 Sync mods with save is always a convenient option, provided you don't mind waiting for the game to load :)

-## Potential issues:

- - There is no way to 'update' a configuration with this script.
-If you wish to change settings, add or remove mods, etc., you will have to save the new config.
-Either run the script again (which creates a new config), or copy & replace **mod-list.json** and **mod-settings.dat** from your mods folder into the appropriate configuration folder.